ebramk12/digital-disbursements/docs/faq/faq.md

 </details>

 <details>
-<summary><b>Is there a DDP web console for checking transaction results or attempts like we have with IPG? </b></summary>
+<summary><b>Do we have a DDP web console to check the transaction history for the disbursements ? </b></summary>

- There is nothing like this available for non-prod.
-For production we have the CLX reporting tool.
+ At the moment its not available for non-prod enviromnet.
+But for production we do have the CLX reporting tool, where we can check the transaction details.
+Please refer the CLX section for more details.

 </details>

 <details>
-<summary><b>Can you provide us all possible code values for each expected payment status “DH”, “DD” and “DF”? </b></summary>
+<summary><b>Can you provide us all possible code values for each expected payment status “DH” and “DD” ? </b></summary>

-DD & DH is only applicable and the possible values are

-400063  DH Fraud Failed
+Please find the error code and the description for "DH" and "DD" 400063  DH Fraud Failed

 400201  DD D2D payment declined by PaySecure.

-For more info please refer [Error Codes] (../docs/?path=docs/troubleshooting/error-codes.md) and
-[Payment Status] (../docs/?path=docs/troubleshooting/Transaction-payment-status.md)
+For more info please refer [Error Codes] (../docs/?path=docs/troubleshooting/error-codes.md) and [Payment Status] (../docs/?path=docs/troubleshooting/Transaction-payment-status.md)